-Alternatively referred to as main memory, primary memory, or system memory, Random Access Memory (RAM) is a computer storage location that allows information to be stored and accessed quickly from random locations within DRAM on a memory module.
-Because information is accessed randomly instead of sequentually like a CD or hard drive the computer is able to access the data much faster than it would if it was only reading the hard drive.
-However, unlike ROM and the hard drive RAM is a volatile memory and requires power in order to keep the data accesible, if power is lost all data contained in memory lost.
+Alternatively called main memory, primary memory, or system memory, RAM (random-access memory) is a hardware device that allows information to be stored and retrieved on a computer.
+RAM is usually associated with DRAM (dynamic random-access memory), a type of memory module.
+Because data is accessed randomly instead of sequentially like it is on a CD (compact disc) or hard drive, access times are much faster.
+However, unlike ROM (read-only memory), RAM is a volatile memory and requires power to keep the data accessible.
+If the computer is turned off, all data contained in RAM is lost.

-Tip: New users often confuse memory (RAM) with disk drive space.
-See our memory definition for a comparison between memory and storage.
+New users often confuse RAM with disk drive space.
+See our memory definition for a comparison between the two.

 Over the evolution of the computer, there have been different variations of RAM.
 Examples are DIMM (dual in-line memory module), RIMM, SIMM (single inline memory module), SO-DIMM (small outline dual in-line memory module), and SOO-RIMM.
 Below is an example image of a 512 MB DIMM computer memory module, a piece of RAM found in older desktop computers.
 This memory module would be installed into one of the memory slots on a motherboard.